15 Best NFT Projects for 2023

 6. Flyfish Club

-The restaurant at the center of the Flyfish Club is typically in New York City, and the menu usually features seafood creations from celebrated chefs.
-There’s also a robust raw bar featuring international flavors.
+Currently under construction and slated to open this year, the three-floor, 11,000-square-foot restaurant and lounge at the center of the Flyfish Club is in New York City.
+The menu will feature internationally influenced seafood creations from celebrated chefs.

 The collection features digital artwork depicting fish and sushi.